dankthropod/dankthropod/README.md

 - 👋 Hi, I’m Nick, aka @wariomale
 - 👀 I’m interested in computer science and game development
 - 🌱 I’m currently learning game development (love2D), django, rust, traffic systems and about operating systems (the linux bible is a great book on unix-likes!)
-- 💞️ I’m not looking to collaborate on anything, because I'm busy working on a project with a friend
+- 💞️ I’m not looking to collaborate on anything right now...
 - 📫 How to reach me: do not add me on discord wariogentleman#6846 i change my username every day, email me squirrelnuts987@gmail.com (if it is very urgent _do not abuse!!_ call me at +34 690 04 00 72 I live in UTC+1, so please do not call me when i'm sleeping)

 ### Languages and Tools: